Martin Cleaver/AP

 A powerful, politically minded and acerbic Nobel Laureate, Britain's Doris Lessing is a treasured social commentator and novelist who has continued her prolific and award-winning career into her 80s.

-The writer Doris Lessing, at the age of 89, received the most significant award in world literature: the Nobel Prize in Literature.
+In 2007, Doris Lessing, at the age of 89, became the 11th woman to receive the most significant award in world literature, the Nobel Prize in Literature.
 The Nobel judging committee called her an “epicist of the female experience, who with scepticism, fire, and visionary power has subjected a divided civilisation to scrutiny.”
-While this popular novelist and social commentator has won dozens of other prizes, the prestige of the Nobel outweighs all the rest.

-Explore the life of Doris Lessing with the British Web site Contemporary Writers, a source for many author biographies and bibliographies.
-Lessing’s page also includes an author statement and a list of all the prizes she has won and been nominated for.
+Explore the life of Doris Lessing with the British Web site Contemporary Writers, which includes an author statement and a list of all the prizes she has won and been nominated for.

 A Web site honoring Lessing and her work, created by an avid reader, has more than a dozen free audio excerpts of Lessing being interviewed and reading from her work.
 There are also a couple of videos of readings.

-On Celestial Timepiece, an extensive Joyce Carol Oates Web resource, you can find Oates’s 1972 essay, “A Visit with Doris Lessing.”
+Celestial Timepiece, an extensive Joyce Carol Oates Web resource, includes Oates’ 1972 essay, “A Visit with Doris Lessing.”
 Lessing had just published Briefing for a Descent into Hell.
 She and Oates discuss contemporary thinkers and Oates reflects on meeting Lessing and visiting her home.

 A Web site honoring Lessing and her work, created by an avid reader, has more than a dozen free audio excerpts of Lessing being interviewed and reading from her work.
 There are also a couple of videos of readings.

-On Celestial Timepiece, an extensive Joyce Carol Oates Web resource, you can find Oates’s 1972 essay, “A Visit with Doris Lessing.”
+Celestial Timepiece, an extensive Joyce Carol Oates Web resource, includes Oates’ 1972 essay, “A Visit with Doris Lessing.”
 Lessing had just published Briefing for a Descent into Hell.
 She and Oates discuss contemporary thinkers and Oates reflects on meeting Lessing and visiting her home.

 In a 1997 interview with Salon magazine, Lessing and interviewer Dwight Garner discuss the sexual revolution, political correctness, the Cold War, and the publishing process.

-Guardian writer Xan Brooks recently interviewed Lessing at the Hay literature festival, where they discussed her most recent book, The Cleft, published this year.
+Guardian writer Xan Brooks interviewed Lessing at the Hay literature festival in 2007, where they discussed her most recent book, The Cleft, published this year.

 Bill Moyers’ 2003 interview with Lessing sheds light on her writing process, the self-proclaimed “neurotic” quality of needing to write continually, the effect of being a child of World War I, the impact of the sixties, and the buildup to the war in Iraq (which began two months after this interview took place).